Conditions T-cell Related Lymphocyte Deficiencies

 Our immune system is made up of special cells and proteins that protect us from illnesses and infections.
 Specifically, T-cell lymphocytes are one type of white blood cell that plays a key role in the functioning and strength of our immune system.

-If your baby has a T-cell related lymphocyte deficiency, then his or her body either does not make enough or makes non-working T-cell lymphocytes.
+If your baby has a T-cell related lymphocyte deficiency, then their body either does not make enough or makes non-working T-cell lymphocytes.
 Without these working cells, the immune system cannot function correctly.
 This leaves the body unprotected from serious infections and illnesses.

 T-cell related lymphocyte deficiencies usually have a genetic cause.
 They may be inherited from parents or can be the result of a new genetic change in the child.
 Most of the T-cell related lymphocyte deficiencies follow either an autosomal recessive or X-linked recessive pattern of inheritance.